SaiBacalso/SaiBacalso/README.md

 ## 🌱 Currently Exploring
 - 🚀 Learning Full Stack Web Development
 - Exploring the ins and outs of React.
 - API Creation
 - AppScript Extension in Google Sheets

+## 🫨 Fun Fact
+- 🐈 I have a black cat named Coke.
+She is a Scottish Straight Shorthair
+- 🤓 I am a registered PWD due to a visual impairment.

 Thanks for stopping by!